PaddlePaddle/models/PaddleAudio/README.md

-# PaddleAudio:  a light-weight audio library for PaddlePaddle
+# PaddleAudio:  The audio library for PaddlePaddle

 ## Introduction
-PaddleAudio is a lightweight audio toolkit to speed up your audio research and development loop in PaddlePaddle.
-It currently provides a collection of audio dataests, feature functions and transforms, preprocessing scripts, and state-of-the-art pretrained models in sound tagging(multi-label)/classifcation, anmolay sound detection.
-More models and feaetures on audio processing are on the roadmap.
+PaddleAudio is the audio toolkit to speed up your audio research and development loop in PaddlePaddle.
+It currently provides a collection of audio datasets, feature extraction functions and transforms, preprocessing scripts, and state-of-the-art pre-trained models in sound tagging(multi-label)/classification, anomaly sound detection.
+More models and features on audio processing are on the roadmap.

 ## Features
-- Fast and smart audio loading, designed specially for deep networks
-- Spectrogram features are compactable with kaildi and librosa
+- Spectrogram and related features are compatible with librosa.
-- Use hdf5 as dataest backend for large scale audio data storage and fast retrival, hence enabling faster training
-- State-of-the-art(sota) or on-par-with sota audio models in sound tagging on audioset/sound classications on esc50, and more to come
+- State-of-the-art models in sound tagging on Audioset, sound classification on esc50, and more to come.
-- Ready to use audio embedding with a line of code, includs sound embedding and more.
+- Ready to use audio embedding with a line of code, includes sound embedding and more on the roadmap.
-- Models and training processing are configurable in yaml file
-- Ready to use opensource audio datasets, including English / Mandrin / Cantonese and more
+- Ready to use open source audio datasets, including English / Mandarin / Cantonese and more

 ## Install